Home > GFCNI Academy > Kangaroo Mother Care (KMC)

 This approach empowers mothers by giving them an active role in their baby’s care—a major shift in traditional healthcare dynamics.
 It prioritizes the needs of families and their newborns, placing them at the center of care and calling for systemic transformation in how maternal and newborn care is delivered globally [1].

-The Proven Benefits of (Immediate) Kangaroo Mother Care
+Benefits of (immediate) Kangaroo Mother Care

 Extensive research confirms that (immediate) KMC delivers significant health and developmental benefits for both infants and their parents.